-As a wholesale water supplier, LCRA requires all of its firm municipal, industrial and irrigation water customers (with the exception of customers with temporary contracts) to prepare and submit drought contingency plans.
-(LCRA has implemented a separate drought contingency plan for its domestic and irrigation customers with temporary contracts.)
+As a wholesale water supplier, LCRA requires all of its firm municipal, industrial and irrigation water customers to prepare and submit drought contingency plans.
 The drought contingency plans are designed to reduce water demands through supply and demand management measures as a result of water supply conditions.
 Since it began requiring drought plans as part of its contract rules, LCRA has provided technical assistance and other relevant information to its wholesale customers during the planning process.
 In November 2010, LCRA staff began actively working with customers to update their drought contingency plans to be consistent with the LCRA drought plan.
-As of July 2014, 100 percent of customers who are actively diverting water have plans on file with LCRA.
+As of December 2014, 100 percent of customers who are actively diverting water have plans on file with LCRA.